aalhour/aalhour.github.io/_posts/2016-03-01-queryable-list-for-python.markdown

 print(result)
 ```

-The biggest difference that one can notice is that C#'s LINQ functions work by chaining where Python's methods work by composition.
-I think this is the obvious challenge which also adds a cost to readability, at least in my own opinion.
+The biggest difference that one can notice is that C#’s LINQ functions work by chaining where as Python’s methods work by composition.
+I think this is an obvious challenge to readability, at least in my own opinion.

 There are, however, really nice functional and declarative programming features in Python, in addition to 3rd party tooling support from the community, but the gap for a LINQ in Python cannot be filled with tooling, only a language-integrated query DSL inside Python itself as a host language can fill that gap and adhere to the batteries-included philosophy.

-Tp cut the chase, I miss LINQ a lot and I've attempted, more playfully than not, to recreate some of its extensions to Python's lists.
+To cut to the chase, I miss LINQ a lot and I've attempted, more playfully than not, to recreate some of its extensions to Python's lists.
 Please do note, that this is not a polished production-ready library or what not, this is just a tinkering attempt to introduce an immutable collection on top of Lists in Python that can be queried.
 A proof of concept, more or less.

 The full source code is hosted on the GitHub Gist: [https://gist.github.com/aalhour/f80b874add5c34f7c8b7](https://gist.github.com/aalhour/f80b874add5c34f7c8b7).